 If you ship or transfer the reported EPCRA Section 313 chemical in wastes to another country, you do not need to report a RCRA ID for that waste.
 You should indicate NA in the RCRA ID field.
-Enter the complete address of the non-U.S. facility in the off-site address fields, the city in the city field, the non-U.S. state or province in the county field, the postal code in the zip code field, and the foreign country code in the country field.
-The most commonly used FIPs codes are listed in Table IV.
+Enter the complete address of the non-U.S. facility in the off-site address fields, the city in the city field, the non-U.S. state or province in the county field, the postal code in the zip code field, and the Federal Information Processing Standards (FIPS) in the country field.
+The most commonly used FIPS country codes are listed in Table IV.
 To obtain a FIPS code for a country not listed, contact the TRI Information Center.
 There is nothing to enter in the state field.